randomtruffles/Dominion_League/faq.md

 See [suspending games](/rules#4.11).

+#### How do I reload a suspended game?

+First, make sure you have the game id.
+If you're still in still in the game, you can find the game id at the top of both the game log and the game chat.
+If not, you can use DomBot to retrieve the game id.

 #### Why can't I play my League matches on the Temple Gate Games app?

 There are a number of advantages that dominion.games offers over the TGG app for Dominion League play.
+These include:

+- Players can access the site from any device with a web browser
+- Games are hosted on a dedicated server, which provides increased security
+- Spectating games is an important part of the Dominion League community experience
+- In-game chat is important for players and a critical part of the spectator experience
+- Games can be reloaded in case of connection issues or irl emergencies
+- Moderators can join games in progress or reload games to help resolve questions and disputes
-These include being accessible from any device with a web browser, server-side game hosting, the ability to spectate, and in-game chat for players and spectators.
-Additionally, the Dominion League has read-only access to dominion.games game data, which enables valuable automation that helps keep the League running smoothly.
-We also want to keep the Dominion League experience as fair and straightforward as possible, and we believe that using a single platform is the best way to accomplish these objectives.
+- The Dominion League has read-only access to dominion.games game data, which enables easy verification of results, and a number of other valuable automated tools that keep the League running smoothly

+Additionally, we want to keep the Dominion League experience as fair and straightforward as possible.
+We believe that using a single platform is the best way to accomplish these objectives: players do not need to learn to play on two different platforms, or negotiate regarding which platform to use.

 ## 6. Details and backend